avp33/TOGHelper/README.md

 Note that the convention of referring to "Guilds" in code is really referring to Discord servers.
 This is for consistency with discord.py / the discord api.

 ## Adding the bot to your server
 [Go to this URL](https://discord.com/api/oauth2/authorize?client_id=822262145412628521&permissions=199808&scope=bot) to authorize the bot on your server.
-The permissions that are selected here are all used by the bot, so please leave them checked to make sure everything works as expected
+The permissions that are selected here are all used by the bot, so please leave them checked to make sure everything works as expected.

 ## Gear checking
 The gear checking feature currently works such that when somebody sends a sixtyupgrades (or wowhead gear planner) link to a channel of the form: